 You’ve managed to successfully hire the top talent your company so desperately needed.
 That’s the first step – now comes the job of successfully onboarding the new talent so that they can hit the floor running.

-Reducing the time it takes for a new employee to reach optimum productivity level is a huge money-saving advantage for companies.
-To achieve this, savvy companies create on-boarding strategies that ensure people get oriented and trained as quickly as possible.
+Reducing the time it takes for a new employee to reach an optimum productivity level is a huge money-saving advantage for companies.
+To achieve this, savvy companies create onboarding strategies that ensure people get oriented and trained as quickly as possible.

 On-boarding goes beyond simple orientation.
 The initial days are the most crucial ones in a new employee’s career with your company.
 How the transition is managed from fresh hire to productive employee affects the employee’s comfort level as well as the company’s performance.
-Here are a few workable strategies to achieve successful on-boarding:
+Here are some workable strategies to achieve successful onboarding:

-- Create the proper employer brand that excites potential new hires and sends the message that your company is vibrant and innovative.
+- Curate an employer brand that excites potential new hires and sends the message that your company is vibrant and innovative.

 - Include all relevant information in a handbook and provide it to the employee when they accept and return the offer letter.
 This saves a lot of precious time during orientation.

-- Use the best automated technology to integrate different departments’ features in the HR software.
+- Use automated technology to integrate different departments’ features into the HR department’s software.
 You can include tabs for financial information, pay slips and tax, HR notices and forms, and a host of other necessary information.

-- Make video and podcasts available of your company’s overall strategic goals, your company’s values, and employee testimonials and put them on your intranet.
+- Make resources available that describe your company’s overall strategic goals, your company’s values, and employee testimonials and put them on your intranet.
 These videos can feature inspirational talks by company leaders and key players.
-This cuts down on the endless name game that typically happens on an employee’s first day.

 - Configure a computer with email, and necessary tools before their first day arrives.
-Set up the phone, fax and other machines they will need, well ahead of time.
-Do anything you can to ensure sure they feel welcomed and appreciated.
+Set up the phone, fax, and other machines they will need, well ahead of time.
+Do anything you can to ensure sure they feel prepared and appreciated.

-- Send out a welcome e-mail to everyone in the office so they’re prepared to welcome a new employee.
+- Send out a notification e-mail to everyone in the office so they’re prepared to welcome the new employee.